HIT-ReFreSH/MobileSuit/articles/GetStarted.md

 So firstly, you need to create a new Application in your IDE.

-Then, add [PlasticMetal.MobileSuit](https://www.nuget.org/packages/PlasticMetal.MobileSuit/) to your project through nuget.
+Then, add [HitRefresh.MobileSuit](https://www.nuget.org/packages/HitRefresh.MobileSuit/) to your project through nuget.

 ## Write the MobileSuit Client class

 ### Create the class

 Add a Class to your project, named ***QuickStartClient*** .
-It inherits class ***PlasticMetal.MobileSuit.ObjectModel.SuitClient*** .
+It inherits class ***HitRefresh.MobileSuit.ObjectModel.SuitClient*** .

 ### Add custom attributes to the class

-*PlasticMetal.MobileSuit.SuitInfoAttribute* with argument "Demo"
+*HitRefresh.MobileSuit.SuitInfoAttribute* with argument "Demo"

 ### Add the first command